AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/pages-templates.md

 **Download the [WKND Article Design File](https://github.com/adobe/aem-guides-wknd/releases/download/aem-guides-wknd-0.0.2/AEM_UI-kit-WKND-article-design.xd)**.

+>[!NOTE]
+>
+> A generic [AEM Core Components UI Kit is also available](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/AEM-CoreComponents-UI-Kit.xd) as a starting point for custom projects.

 ## Create the Article Page Template

 When creating a page you must select a template, which will be used as the basis for creating the new page.
 The template defines the structure of the resultant page, initial content, and allowed components.